 So what do you really want in a relationship?

 When it comes to my personal life, I’ve been more of a “take it as it happens” sort of woman, at least until post-divorce, when I did my time on the dating-go-round.
 Some of us have done the online scene until we’re dizzy from the spin; we’ve described ourselves every which way – we may even have paid for a profile, professionally written on our behalf.
 After all, it’s marketing, right?

 Hey – it’s realistic, don’t you think?
-It’s a buyer’s market – depending on your age, your geographic location, or other factors that put women – and in some cases, men – at a disadvantage.
+It’s a buyer’s market and depending on your age, your geographic location, or other factors, women – and in some cases, men – may find themselves at a disadvantage.

 As for romance, we want it.
-We crave it even – married or single.
-Some of us more than others.
-But we seem to have a helluva time drumming it up.
+We could even say we crave it, some of us more than others, whether we’re married or single.
+So why is it we have such a helluva time drumming it up?